unicef/publicgoods-toolkit/readiness.md

-**KEY RECOMMENDATION**: Look for the places where your lack of open source investment are causing problems that can be addressed by small-scale, low-risk, experimental engagement.
+**KEY RECOMMENDATION**: Look for the places where your lack of open source investment are causing problems that can be addressed by small-scale, low-risk, experimental engagement (see Appendix for an example)[LINK].
 Start there, being sure to label these experiments as skill-building exercises.
 Think about how you can engage your larger team or organization as you develop, making the learning relevant to their own needs and goals and bringing them along as allies.

 Experiments come in many forms, but the most common first experiment is using some outside open source code and engaging the open source